passakorn-new/discord-notification-payment/README.md

 # discord-notification-payment

-I used database firestore, deployed google cloud function and use cloud schuduler for tricker cronjob
+I used database firestore, deployed google cloud function and use cloud schuduler for trigger cronjob

 .env
 GOOGLE_APPLICATION_CREDENTIALS=PATH_TO_SERVICE_KEY